Lupin3000/AugmentedReality/readme.md

 # Python: Augmented Reality

-This repository is intended to help you get started with the topic of **Python: Augmented Reality**.
-Following topics are explained and have examples:
+This repository is intended to introduce the topic of **Python: Augmented Reality**.

+Following details are explained and have examples:

 - Camera calibration
 - ArUco marker generation